 - Types of radiation used to treat cancer

 Internal radiation therapy (brachytherapy)

 Internal radiation therapy is also known as brachytherapy, which means short-distance therapy.
-With this method, sources of radiation are put in or near the area that needs treatment.
-The radiation only travels a short distance, so there is less risk of damaging nearby normal tissues.
+With this method, sources of radiation are put into or near the area that needs treatment.
+The radiation only travels a short distance, so there’s less risk of damaging nearby normal tissues.
 Brachytherapy can be used to deliver a high dose of radiation to a small area in a fairly short period of time.
 It’s useful for tumors that need a high dose of radiation or are near normal tissues that are easily hurt by radiation.

 The main types of internal radiation are:

 - Interstitial radiation: the radiation source is placed directly into or next to the tumor using small pellets, seeds, wires, tubes, or containers.